Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Choosing the correct location for your painted screen is a critical aspect of maximizing your painted screen.
 Ensure the wall you select gets the least amount of direct light possible.

 For example, you cannot use regular paint to rival an expensive screen.
-You’ll need special paint and a perfectly smooth wall surface for a painted screen.
+For a painted screen, you’ll need special paint and a perfectly smooth wall surface.
 Most experts recommend using a power sander to get a flat surface before painting the accent wall.

 In contrast, projector screens are specifically created to recreate the theater experience at home.
 In addition, you need to hang them on the wall or use a freestanding base.
 Lastly, you need to regularly dust and maintain your dedicated screen to maximize the investment.